brunobord/the-black-hack/README.md

 2. on your local copy, create a `klingon` directory,
 3. in this directory, create a ``meta.yaml`` file.
 This file is plain text and should be exactly like the [english/meta.yaml](english/meta.yaml) file, See the "meta" for more details.
 4. in this directory, create a `the-black-hack.md` file and start translating.
 This file should fit the [Github Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/) syntax,
+5. Don't forget to add your name in the LICENSE file, in the last section ``"15 COPYRIGHT NOTICE"`` like this: *"Klingon translation Copyright 2016, B'Elanna Torres"*.
 5. when you're done, submit a [pull-request](https://help.github.com/articles/creating-a-pull-request/),
 6. there may be a few discussion about your translation (mostly about the Markdown syntax).
 When the pull-request is "ok", it'll be merged into the main repository.